 - The day is filled with keynote and educational sessions, office and department informational tables, and a chance to experience Illinois Wesleyan first hand.

-Purchase Summer Reading Program book The Madonnas of Echo Park by Brando Skyhorse
+Purchase Summer Reading Program book The Underground Girls of Kabul by Jenny Nordberg

 - The Summer Reading program is an opportunity for incoming students to engage with faculty, staff, current students and community leaders.